-Three places I learned about love01 Mar 2020, Posted by Uncategorized in
+Three places I learned about love01 Mar 2020, Posted by Monthly Blog in

 I’ve just started a series of interviews with senior leaders exploring love in their leadership.
 One of the questions I ask is a version of ‘what has shaped you to enable you to talk about love in relation to your leadership’.
 Or sometimes ‘how did you learn about love in your life?’
 The answers to those questions are many and varied and nothing ever less than fascinating.